sguilas/Spot/README.md

 Right now there are no plans to release this to any app store.

+THE PHOTOS USED HERE ARE NOT MINE AND ARE FOUND ONLINE.
+USED FOR EDUCATIONAL PURPOSES ONLY

 ////////////////HOW TO USE SPOT WORKOUT LOGGER/////////////////////////////////////////////

 Run it on an emulator.
 Flutter should handle the rest.